manideep1116/Apache-by-Chef/README.md

 Till here the interation is completed.

--Lastly, we give the service resource to enable and start the apache2 server after every resource above is executed.
+- Lastly, we write the service resource to enable and start the apache2 server after every resource above is executed.

 ```
 service "apache2" do
   action [ :enable, :start ]
 end
 ```
 4. We can also write attributes in recipes, roles, environments.
 Attributes are choosen based on precedence priority.
-Before we have written two attributes for two websites in attributes directory.
-Now, we another attribite in a role and will assign that role to runlist of the node.
+Before, we have written two attributes for two websites in attributes directory.
+Now, we write another aittribite in a role and will assign that role to runlist of the node.

 Roles: Roles are just a layer above the run lists.
-Roles make easy to install similar applications on thousands of servers.
+Roles make easier to install similar applications on thousands of servers.

 ```
 {